Name: Marmaduke

 first relates to an 1844 event:

-6 May 1844 Marmaduke appeared in Parke County court.
-The order of Justice of
+1844 Marmaduke appeared in Parke County court.
+The order of Justice of the

-the Peace Robert M. Gilkeson was that Marmaduke was assessed a fine of $100,
+Peace Robert M. Gilkeson was that Marmaduke was assessed a fine of $100, which

-which would be void PROVIDED he personally appear before the next circuit court
+would be void PROVIDED he personally appear before the next circuit court and

-and answer (the complaint of Floyd Burks) " . . .and in the mean time that
+answer (the complaint of Floyd Burks) " . . .and in the mean time that he

-he shall keep the peace and be of good behavior generally and especially
+shall keep the peace and be of good behavior generally and especially towards

-towards the personal property of Floyd Burks and abide the judgment of the
+the personal property of Floyd Burks and abide the judgment of the court

-not clear what Marmaduke did to offend Mr. Burks, but perhaps this is a
+clear what Marmaduke did to offend Mr. Burks, but perhaps this is a precursor

 THE INSANITY TRIAL:

-early 1847 the same Justice of the Peace, Robert M. Gilkeson, recorded the
+1847 the same Justice of the Peace, Robert M. Gilkeson, recorded the following:

-Marmaduke N. Barnes, an alleged insane person as follows.
-Jacob D. Barnes makes
+Barnes, an alleged insane person as follows.
+Jacob D. Barnes makes complaint on

-complaint on oath and says that Marmaduke N. Barnes of said County is a lunatic
+oath and says that Marmaduke N. Barnes of said County is a lunatic suffered to

-suffered to be and remain at large in said County, and that the said lunatic is
+be and remain at large in said County, and that the said lunatic is dangerous

-dangerous to the community as this complainant verily believes, wherefore he
+to the community as this complainant verily believes, wherefore he prays that

-prays that suitable measures may be taken in the premises.
-Whereupon I issued a
+suitable measures may be taken in the premises.
+Whereupon I issued a (summons)

-(summons) for a jury of twelve reputable householders of said township,
+for a jury of twelve reputable householders of said township, returnable at my

-returnable at my office on the 21st day of January A.D.
-1847, and
+office on the 21st day of January A.D.
+1847, and delivered the same

 Marmaduke N. Barnes to be an insane person, incapable of taking care of